 SECTION 1.
 The Council finds that in accordance with Chapter 281-101.5, Hawaii Revised Statutes, no adult may provide intoxicating liquor to a person under twenty-one years of age for consumption.
-This ordinance provides for strict liability for responsible persons who are found by clear and convincing evidence to have hosted a gathering at which underage persons possess or consume intoxicating substances.
+This ordinance provides for strict liability for a responsible person who is found by clear and convincing evidence to have hosted a gathering at which an underage person possesses or consumes an intoxicating substance.